Effortless Infrastructure Management with Google Cloud Shell

 Google Cloud Shell is a powerful and convenient development environment that provides developers with a fully managed instance of the Google Cloud Platform.
 With Cloud Shell, developers can easily manage their projects, run commands, and edit files securely and conveniently.
 Google fully collects the environment, so you don’t have to worry about managing the underlying infrastructure.

-Google Cloud Shell is a command line interface to integrate you with the Google Cloud experience.
+Google Cloud Shell is a command-line interface that integrates you with the Google Cloud experience.
 It is available in several versions for Windows, Linux, and browsers.

 Cloud Shell is a temporary Compute Engine VM with 5GB of persistent disk storage ($home dir).
 It comes installed with several applications such as Cloud SDK, Java, Python, etc.